 I want to open a small business by selling stuff on Amazon.
 Now GA require online small business to collect tax.
 How can I open a small business base on home occupation?
 What is step and what kind of document I need to prepare to apply business license?
 And how can I collect county tax and how to pay them to tax office?
 Do I need to pay quarterly tax?
-Thank you

 Depending on the amount of business you are planning on doing, you may need to consult with an attorney.
 Georgia is requiring on line internet companies like Amazon to pay tax on their sales.
 Sales tax is paid to the Georgia Dept. of Revenue.
 Check with Dept. of Revenue to see if your sales would be subject to sales tax.
 If you are covered, you pay the Dept. of Revenue.
 Quarterly tax is normally an issue for federal taxes and if you have significant income to the State.
 Check with the IRS or your accountant as to whether you need to pay quarterly tax.

 The answer given is for informational purposes only and does not constitute legal advice.
 Dwight Bowen is a bankruptcy and consumer attorney and may be contacted at (404) 880-3310.